Information On 3rd and 4th Degree Tears

 Caring for your wound or painful perineum

-Your midwife will review your perineum when you get home and we would strongly advise you to consent to this review as they will look for signs healing or infection.
+Your midwife will review your perineum when you get home and we would strongly advise you to consent to this review as they will look for signs of infection and to check if the wound is healing well.

 Below are some important points to remember: